tsstrickland1/bubble_mcp/README.md

 # Bubble MCP

-A Model Context Protocol (MCP) server that enables Claude Desktop to interact with Bubble.io applications.
+A Model Context Protocol (MCP) server that enables AI assistants and other MCP-compatible clients to interact with Bubble.io applications.
 This server provides a standardized interface for reading and manipulating data in any Bubble application.

 ## 🚀 Features